-DCFS Child Welfare Training is currently working with Marsha Salas, to develop a 12-day course titled "Mastering the Art of Child Welfare Supervision Training for New Child Welfare Supervisors".
+The DCFS Child Welfare Training is currently working with Marsha Salas, to offer a 12-day course titled "Mastering the Art of Child Welfare Supervision Training for New Child Welfare Supervisors".
 The training program will consist of six, 2-day modules which will be delivered once a month for six months.
-The conceptual framework around which the curriculum was developed is based on following roles of the supervisor: Effective Leadership, Building the Foundation for Unit Performance, Building the Foundation for Staff Performance, Promoting the Growth and Development of Staff, Case Consultation and Clinical Supervision, and Managing Effectively in the Organization Supportive Supervision.
-The contract proposal is currently under review for approval.
+The conceptual framework around which the curriculum was developed is based on following courses: Effective Leadership, Building the Foundation for Unit Performance, Building the Foundation for Staff Performance, Promoting the Growth and Development of Staff, Case Consultation and Clinical Supervision, and Managing Effectively in the Organization Supportive Supervision.
+The sub-contract proposal was developed in coordination with Southeastern Louisiana University.